dtsdwarak/blog/_posts/2017-02-26-Stuff-To-Do-With-Your-Own-Server.md

 ## Run Linux

 Operating System is a purely individual choice.
 Personally, I'd prefer a headless debian based distro - for its ease of use and package availability.
 Before you start setting up, I'd strongly encourage you run a BIOS memory check and a disk check.
 We don't know how these devices would perform under load and ensuring hardware health is a good option.
 Replace components if necessary - better than getting a new device altogether.
+Also consider a battery check if you run a laptop.

 ## Essentials